awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/pricing.md

  When a customer subscribers to a Free Trial product they are sent a Welcome email that includes the term of the Free Trial, a calculated expiration date and details on unsubscribing\.
 3 days prior to the expiration date a reminder email is sent\.

- If you are offering a Free Trial product in AWS Marketplace, you agree to the specific refund policies for Free Trials, located in Special Guidelines documentation\.
+ If you are offering a Free Trial product in AWS Marketplace, you agree to the specific refund policies described under **Refund Policy**\.

 ### Annual Pricing<a name="annual-pricing"></a>

- An Annual pricing model allows you to offer products to customers who can purchase a 12\-month subscription\.
+ An Annual pricing model allows you to offer products to customers who can purchase a 12 month subscription\.
 The subscription pricing can provide up to 40% savings versus running the same product hourly for extended periods\.
 The customer is invoiced for the full amount of the contract at the time of subscription\.
 To read more about the benefits of offering an Annual product, please see the [Annual Subscriptions FAQ](https://aws.amazon.com/marketplace/help/201550560/ref=help_ln_sibling) on the AWS Marketplace site\.

  Some notes and callouts when working with an Annual product in AWS Marketplace:
 +  Annual pricing is defined per instance type\.
 It can be the same for all EC2 instance types or different for each instance type\.
 +  All Annual instance types must also have an Hourly instance type defined\.
-AWS Marketplace does not offer Annual\-only pricing or Hourly without Annual on the same product; for any product offering Annual pricing, Hourly pricing also needs to be specified\.
+AWS Marketplace does not offer Annual\-only pricing or Hourly without Annual on the same product\.
+For any product offering Annual pricing, Hourly pricing also needs to be specified\.
 +  A $0 Annual price is allowed on a specific instance type, if the Hourly price is also $0 and there are other non\-$0 Annual instance types defined\.
-+  At the end of Annual subscription period, the customer will start being charged at the Hourly price\.
++  At the end of the annual subscription period, the customer will start being charged at the hourly price\.
 +  If a customer buys X Annual subscriptions but is running Y software on Y instances, then the customer will be charged at Hourly software price for \(Y\-X\) instances which are not covered by Annual subscriptions\.
 As such, an Hourly rate must be included for all Annual pricing instance types\.

  If you are offering an Annual product in AWS Marketplace, you agree to the specific refund policies for Annual products, located in the File Uploader documents section of [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/tour)\.